 Factors that determine any decision-making processes are – Information, the time factor, and personality of the decision-maker, participation, acceptance and implementation, experience and the power to decide.

-Decision-making process also involves certain steps like – defining the problem, identifying limiting factors, developing potential alternatives, choosing the best alternative after analysing other options, implement the decision and lastly to establish control and evaluate the situation.
+The decision-making process also involves certain steps like – defining the problem, identifying limiting factors, developing potential alternatives, choosing the best alternative after analysing other options, implementing the decision and lastly to establish control and evaluate the situation.
 Decision-making cannot always be quantified completely as certain decisions are also based on human or rational intuitions and instincts.

 Creating and Choosing Alternatives